willielassiter/vigenere_cypher/README.md

-who has git is difficult
+who said git is difficult to use

 This is the start of something bigger..